westpoint-robotics/usma_imu/README.md

 8. `cd ~/catkin_make`
 9. `catkin_make`

-This node publishes:
+# To test the code.

+`roslaunch xsens_driver xsens_driver.launch`

+This node publishes the following topics, accuracy still needs to be verified on some:
+* /analog_in1	# Undetermined
+* /analog_in2	# Undetermined
+* /diagnostics  # Working
+* /fix  	# Working
+* /fix_extended # Working
+* /imu/data  	# Working
+* /imu_data_str # Working
+* /magnetic  	# Working
+* /pressure  	# NOT WORKING
+* /temperature  # Working
-/velocity  # just angular velocity
+* /velocity  	# Publishes angular velocities only
-/temperature
-/imu/data

 ========================================================================================

-TODO: Not all the data coming from the device is published as a ROS Message.
+* TODO: Not all the data coming from the device is published as a ROS Message.
 Need to add more of it to the topics being published.
 This driver still needs more work to enable it to handle the various different configurations.
-TODO: Look to standardize on TF2 instead of TF.
+* TODO: Look to standardize on TF2 instead of TF.
 See: http://wiki.ros.org/tf2/Migration